“Jawonio is a truly special place to work and help those who are truly in need. What is more precious in life than helping others? ”

 Passion, Purpose, and the Power of Support at Jawonio

-SH: It’s my pleasure!
+SB: It’s my pleasure!
 My name is Sheslie Blancin, and I’m married to a wonderful man, Eberson Blancin.
 I was born and raised in Port-au-Prince, Haiti, in a large family of eight children – four boys and four girls.
 I’m the second oldest.
 We were a big family, so we didn’t always have everything we wanted or could afford luxuries, but we lived in perfect harmony, in an atmosphere full of love.
 Our parents did everything they could to feed us, dress us, put a roof over our heads, educate us, and meet our basic needs.

 DH: You mentioned your education in Haiti was quite extensive.
 Can you tell us about your schooling and what you studied?

-SH: Yes, classical studies in Haiti involve three years of kindergarten, nine in primary school, and four in secondary school.
+SB: Yes, classical studies in Haiti involve three years of kindergarten, nine in primary school, and four in secondary school.
 I attended four different schools throughout my journey.
 I started at Logos Center for kindergarten, then Immaculate Conception, and Greater Works Academy for most of my primary and secondary education.
 Unfortunately, I couldn’t complete my second year of secondary school there because of the devastating earthquake on January 12, 2010.
 My family had to leave Port-au-Prince and move to Les Cayes, my mother’s hometown in the South.
 There, I went to Saint Laurent College for my last three years of secondary school.

 After that, I returned to Port-au-Prince and attended the Haitian University State at the National Higher Institute for Midwifery Training.
 So, I am a midwife by profession.
 I’ve worked for the Southern Health Directorate and Doctors Without Borders.

-SH: My mom, Ms. Marie Rosemonde Richemé Aubrit, is definitely my role model.
+SB: My mom, Ms. Marie Rosemonde Richemé Aubrit, is definitely my biggest role model.
 She’s a true figure of strength, courage, and resilience.
 She inspires me with her joy of living, her love of life and her loved ones, her respect, and her generosity.
 She’s my mentor; she taught me to never give up because in life there’s always a glimmer of hope, and to fight for what I want.

-SH: Growing up, I met several people with disabilities in my neighborhood.
+SB: Growing up, I met several people with disabilities in my neighborhood.
 They were living in very difficult and precarious conditions.
 They suffered all kinds of abuse, and it was truly sad to witness.
 I always felt sorry for them, but the system in Haiti doesn’t offer adequate protection and special care for them.
 I really hope one day my country will be truly organized, and this group of people will finally enjoy their rights in society.
 I didn’t even know that there were companies that took care of people with disabilities before I came to the US.

 DH: How did you discover Jawonio and decide to work here?